blog posts

 Access level controllers are keywords that determine the accessibility (access rate) of a class, interface, variable, data member, method, or constructor.
 They are also known as visibility modifiers.

 You can encapsulate the code using access level adjusters.
-This means specifying what part of a program can access members of a class.
+This means specifying what part of a program can access class members.
 Therefore, data misuse can be prevented.

 Access level adjusters inside the package

-A package is simply a container that collects different and related types (Java classes, interfaces, counting, and annotations).
+A package container collects different and related types (Java classes, interfaces, counting, and annotations).

 All access level regulators are described in detail below.